devopness/devopness/docs/credentials/add-azure-credential.md

 > If you don't have access to an Azure account, you can create an account for free following the cloud provider specific guide [Azure Free Services](https://azure.microsoft.com/en-us/pricing/free-services)

 1. Log in to [Azure Portal](https://portal.azure.com/)
-1. In the search bar, type and select `App registrations`
+1. In the search bar, enter `App registrations` and select it
 1. In the navigation bar, select `New registration`
 1. Type the **Name** of the application
    - Tip: you might want to name the application as `devopness` to make it easier to track its activities